DanielCollin96/hss_prediction/README.md

 conda env create -f environment.yml

-Optionally, there is 'requirementx.txt' if pip is preferred.

 Then, open the script main.py.
 It runs a cross-validation for the specified model configurations.
 The model can be configured in the top part of the script.
 Further explanations are given in the script as comments, and a detailed explanation of the methodology can be found in the paper publication.